evangronberg/client-model-verification-for-fl/paper.md

 For client model verification (CMV), a statistical method is proposed.

-The server is given a test sest to store locally.
+The server is given a test set to store locally.
 Before the server begins its weighted aggregation process, it evaluates each client model's accuracy on this test set.
 The accuracy of each model is then assigned a Z-score relative to the accuracy of all client models.

 We then determine the "weight" of each model using the number of training examples it proportionately contributed.
 We then take the absolute logarithm of these weights with the number of clients as its base.
 This logarithm, multiplied by the user-supplied average client Z-score threshold, is used as the tolerance for that client model's Z-score.
 That is, if the accuracy of a given client model differs by more than its tolerable Z-score, then the model is rejected.